unisonweb/unisonweb-org/src/data/blog/posts/2021-08-04-contributor-series-tpegram-domain-modeling/index.md

     else bug (expected, actual)
 ```

 Note that we have changed how we use the handlers to something slightly more idiomatic: a normal function call!
-Though I've chosen to pipe in the function as the last argument because I think it puts the "important" bit at the beginning of the line.
+I've chosen to pipe in the function as the last argument because I think it puts the "important" bit at the beginning of the line.

-Note (again) that we updated the handlers signature to defer the first `k` so we no longer need to add `!` to the top level test since it is done inside the handler.
+Note (again) that we updated the handler's signature to defer the first `k` so we no longer need to add `!` to the top level test since it is done inside the handler.

-Alright lets test with the next test case, a single birthday today!
+Alright let's test with the next test case, a single birthday today!
 ```unison
 test> sendBirthdayEmails.tests.oneBirthdayToday =
   check let